VildMedPap/pgplayground/README.md

 ## Features

+### Vanilla

+A simple PostgreSQL setup without any special features or initialization.
+Perfect for quick experiments or when you just need a clean PostgreSQL instance.

 ### Queues

 A PostgreSQL implementation of a task queue system.
 Demonstrates how to use PostgreSQL for task management, including task insertion and processing with multiple workers.